andrewhsugithub/audiobook/README.md

 ## Setup Instructions

-1. Copy the example environment file first, paste your AWS/LocalStack credentials in `.env.local`:
+1. Copy the example environment file first, paste your credentials in `.env.local`:

 ```bash
 cp .env.example .env.local
 ```

-2. Install Node.js dependencies in the project root:
+2. Install packages in the project root:

 ```bash
 pnpm i
 ```

 If use third party TTS API, skip to step 5:

+3. Start TTS local server (currently still in progress, so better just use third party TTS API for now):

 ```bash
 cd packages/tts